 Choosing tomato plants isn’t necessarily tricky.
 Still, most people only think of two things when they consider purchasing tomato plants for their home garden.
 They ask themselves what size (regular or cherry)?
 Next, they decide how many plants to buy.
 That’s it.

-What is the difference between determinate and indeterminate tomato plants?
+Find out the difference between determinate and indeterminate tomato plants

 A determinate tomato plant’s habit is to grow into a bush.
 Once determinate plants reach a certain size (3 to 4 feet), they bloom and set fruit.
 After that, they’re pretty much done.
 One reason someone would choose a determinate plant is because they don’t want to mess with a lot of staking (although you still would be smart to toss a cage around them).
 Plus, these plants don’t need to be pruned.

 An indeterminate plant is a true vine and continues to grow forever and beyond (up to 12 feet) if you don’t do a little pruning once in a while.
 These guys can take up a lot of space, and that could be a nuisance to some people.
 They need to be trellised throughout the season and pruned regularly.

 That said, the indeterminates have a lot going for them.
 For one, they have a much higher fruit yield and the tomatoes are bigger as well as better.
 You’ll get a lot more yield per square foot with these crazy vine types as they continue to produce fruit up until a hard frost kills them.
 The bottom line for taste is that the indeterminates win every time.
 Most heirloom tomato plants are indeterminate, and that should tell you something.

 Discover how to find a disease-resistant tomato variety